 Living Room – The Hub of Christmas

-We are in the minority who appreciate a traditional home with rooms instead of the ever popular open floor plan.
+We are in the minority who appreciate a traditional home with rooms instead of the ever-popular open floor plan.
 One of the downsides, however, is that we sacrifice with really small rooms.
-Our living room barely fits the every day furniture, let alone a tree at Christmas.
+Our living room barely fits the everyday furniture, let alone a tree at Christmas.
 But we make it work.
 Let’s call it cozy.
 Yeah, that’s it.

 Carter called me and asked me to come over right away to help him pick out a tree.
-We went to Rite Aid and picked out the only tree left on the shelf.
+We went to Rite Aid and picked out the only sad little tree left on the shelf.
 I brought over some of the decorations from my tree and helped him decorate.

 Since then, that tree has held a special place in our hearts.
 Could we purchase a nicer tree?
 Sure.
 Our tree is on its last legs and we will need a new tree next year.
 Christmas is all about traditions and special memories, whether it’s this tree or the next one.

-The wreath on the door and the garland on the mantle is from our local Scout Troop, which sells live greens as a fundraiser.
+The wreath on the door and the garland on the mantle are from our local Scout Troop, which sells live greens as a fundraiser.
 The poinsettias are purchased from our local high school fundraiser.
 We love supporting our local community whenever possible.
 Traditional.
 Warm.
 Cozy.

 Speaking of local, we purchased this adorable burlap stenciled bag at one of our local merchants.
-It lives beside the fireplace, and has seasonal greens and decor.
+It lives beside the fireplace and has seasonal greens and decor.

 A tradition that I started years ago, back in my single days, was to collect Christmas ornaments whenever I traveled.
 It was an inexpensive reminder of those trips every year when I decorated the tree.
-When Hubby and I got together, we continued the tradition.
+When Carter and I got together, we continued the tradition.
 Our first family trip was our “familymoon” after we got married, and we introduced Stepson to the tradition and he enjoyed picking out his first family ornament.

 When Stepson’s bio mom took him to London, he came back with an ornament for our tree.
 I love how he has embraced this tradition.

-Christmas is a long standing tradition in my family.
+Christmas is a long-standing tradition in my family.
 My Grandfather was my hometown Santa Claus for many years.
 The picture on the far left is him.
 The picture in the middle is my Father with Santa (not my GF), and the picture on the right has my Mother on the holiday float as an elf.
 In this vignette, I’ve combined the Christmas traditions of the past with some current decor, such as the little red Christmas tree car DIY.